 Remember, creative sales job titles are more than just unique sales titles or fancy names.
 It’s a key way of pointing out your business values and qualities that you value in an employee.
-Good job titles give the most accurate idea not only of the job your sales representative has but of your company’s culture.
-Using the right sales titles, you can maximize the chances of hiring the right sales representative and reinforce your company’s sales roles more thoroughly.
+Good job titles give the most accurate idea of the job your sales representative has and your company’s culture.
+Using the right sales titles, you can maximize the chances of hiring the right sales representative and thoroughly reinforce your company’s sales roles.

 And If you’re an employee using creative sales titles to describe your job, you’re somehow suggesting that you don’t want to settle for the ordinary.

-If that’s exactly what you’re about, try creative sales job titles.
+Try creative sales job titles if that’s exactly what you’re about.
 And think of it as a way of adding fun to the equation.